General Money Entry Requirements Health & safety Weather Embassies Etiquette Public Holidays Attractions Map

 The territory of Chile extends from the tropics down almost to Antarctica, and from sea level up to breath-taking altitudes, therefore the country has a wide variety of climate zones.
 In the north there is hardly any rainfall and conditions are very hot and arid.
 The climate in central Chile is Mediterranean, with cool, wet winters between April and September.
 Average annual rainfall increases, and temperatures decrease, as one moves further south.
 In Santiago average temperatures vary between 68ºF (20ºC) in January, the height of summer, and 46ºF (8ºC) in July, midwinter.
 In the extreme south the weather is cold and wet most of the year, with snow covering the mountains and the sky cloudy.
 Because the weather in Chile varies so much there is no ideal time to visit the country as a whole; depending on your desired area and activities the best time to visit Chile will change.
 However, in every season the country has something to offer which makes it a year-round travel destination.

 Passengers must hold a Tourist Card (issued free of charge on arrival for 90 days) and sufficient funds to cover intended period of stay.
 A return or onward ticket is not required if holding a credit card or sufficient funds to purchase a ticket.
 We always recommend that passports be valid for six months after intended period of travel.
+Extension of stay possible for additional 90 days for visa exempt visitors.

 Entry RequirementsNo visa is required by Canadians for visits of up to 90 days.
 A passport valid on arrival is required for travel to Chile.